-- 1. Using the alignment posts, place the battery on the palm-rest and keyboard assembly. - 2.
-Replace the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
-Connect the battery cable to the system board. - 4.
-Adhere the tape that secures the battery cable to the system board.

-- 1. Install the base cover. - 2.
+- 1. Insert the tabs of the battery into the notches on the palm-rest and keyboard assembly. - 2.
+Slide the battery on the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x3.5) that secure the battery to the palm-rest and keyboard assembly. - 4.
+Replace the captive screw that secures the battery to the palm-rest and keyboard assembly. - 5.
+Connect the battery cable to the system board. - 1.
+Install the base cover. - 2.
 Follow the procedure in After working inside your computer.